 With very few exceptions (such as logos and headers created explicitly for Trekking with Dennis) screenshots and still frames published on the website are not owned by me.
 You are thus free to use any such content that you find here – for example: still frames from films and television shows, screenshots from video games, posters, promotional artwork, and marketing material – in your own projects.
 However, you are solely responsible for doing so and ensuring that your work does not violate someone else’s copyright.

-If you’ve found an image of yours here on Trekking with Dennis and you do not want it to be used, please contact me via email with proof of ownership: dennis <AT> crazyuncledennis <DOTCOM> I cannot guarantee that images which are acceptable under the aforementioned “fair dealing” or “fair use” principles will be removed.
-You can also use this contact form to get in touch.
+If you’ve found an image of yours here on Trekking with Dennis and you do not want it to be used, please click or tap here to contact me and provide proof of ownership.
+I cannot guarantee that images that are acceptable under the aforementioned “fair dealing” or “fair use” principles will be removed.

 All articles published here should themselves be considered the copyright of Trekking with Dennis and myself as the owner of the website.
 That said, I am happy for you to use anything you find here as part of your own project(s), both non-commercial and commercial in nature, under the “share-alike” principle.
 In summary, all I ask is that you cite any quotations and provide a link somewhere in your project to this website.
-If you’d like to discuss this matter further, you can email me at the email address above, or get in touch using this contact form.
+If you’d like to discuss this matter further, you can get in touch using this contact form.